With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreBroadstone Place Ii is a mental health clinic in High Point, NC, located at 1810 Abberton Way, Apartment 1-c, 27260 zip code area.
 Broadstone Place Ii provides residential treatment.
-Broadstone Place Ii offers psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
-Broadstone Place Ii also supports seniors or older adults, people with Alzheimer's or dementia and people with serious mental illness.
+Broadstone Place Ii offers psychotropic medication and behavior modification to adults, seniors 65 or older and young adults.
+Broadstone Place Ii also supports seniors or older adults, people with serious mental illness and people with Alzheimer's or dementia.
 Additional services offered at Broadstone Place Ii include integrated primary care services, supported housing and illness management and recovery.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.